adityaNamdev/NexaHub-ecommerce/README.md

 ## Demo

-This application is deployed on Cyclic Please check it out : [here](https://desert-sand-pike-slip.cyclic.app).
+This application is deployed on Cyclic Please check it out : [here](https://pear-shark-fez.cyclic.app).

 if you want to see ADMIN panel then login with =>

 email : Admin@admin.com
 password : 1234567890

+check payement working  with  this dummy card =>

+card number = 371449635398431
+Tip: Enter a future expiration date and a 3-digit CVV, or 4-digit CVV for American Express, to proceed.

 # Install Dependencies